Solitary rectal ulcer syndrome

-Solitary rectal ulcer syndrome or SRUS is a chronic, benign disorder of the rectal mucosa (the lining of the rectum).
-It commonly occurs with varying degrees of rectal prolapse.
-The condition is thought to be caused by different factors, such as long term constipation, straining during defecation, and dyssynergic defecation.
-Treatment is by normalization of bowel habits, biofeedback, and other conservative measures.
-In more severe cases various surgical procedures may be indicated.
+Solitary rectal ulcer syndrome (SRUS or SRU) is a chronic disorder of the rectal mucosa (the lining of the rectum).
+Symptoms are variable.
+There may be bleeding, obstructed defecation, or no symptoms at all.
+Very often but not always SRUS occurs in association with varying degrees of rectal prolapse.
+The condition may be caused by different factors, such as long term constipation, straining during defecation, and dyssynergic defecation (anismus).
+Treatment is by normalization of bowel habits, biofeedback, and other non-surgical measures.
+In more severe cases, various surgical procedures may be indicated.
 The condition is relatively rare, affecting approximately 1 in 100,000 people per year.
 It affects mainly adults aged 30–50.
 Females are affected slightly more often than males.
 The disorder can be confused clinically with rectal cancer or other conditions such as inflammatory bowel disease, even when a biopsy is done.

 Signs and symptoms

 The signs and symptoms are variable, and in up to 25% of patients there may be no symptoms.
-The most common symptoms and signs are bleeding, which can vary from minor to severe, rectal prolapse and incomplete evacuation (35%-76% of cases).
+The most common signs and symptoms are bleeding, which can vary from minor to severe, rectal prolapse and incomplete evacuation (35%-76% of cases).
 According to one report, constipation is present in about 55% of cases, but diarrhea is present in 20%–40% of cases.
 Reported symptoms are: